Private Night at the Art Museum! Dinner in Front of “The Last Supper”

 Photo by Pixta

-*Disclaimer: Shuri Castle is undergoing renovations after a fire in October 2019, expected to be completed in autumn of 2026.
+*Disclaimer: Shuri Castle is undergoing renovations after a fire in October 2019, expected to be completed in the autumn of 2026.

 Shuri Castle is located on the southernmost island of Okinawa.
 It is also known as the Ryukyu Islands.
 Visitors can enjoy a unique culture that differs from traditional Japanese culture.